-8.3 Discharge Requirements
+8.4 Discharge Requirements

 - A. Stormwater Treatment Standards and Stormwater Treatment Practices (STPs) - 1.
 For purposes of this Part 8, "Vermont Stormwater Management Manual" shall be the version of the Manual in effect at the time an administratively complete application is submitted for coverage under this permit. - 2.
-For discharges of regulated stormwater runoff to a water that is not impaired for stormwater and that is not in the Lake Champlain Basin, the following treatment standards apply: - a.
+For discharges of regulated stormwater runoff, the following treatment standards apply: - a.
 For new impervious surface, the expanded portion of an existing impervious surface, or redevelopment, the project shall satisfy the requirements of the Vermont Stormwater Management Manual. - b.
-For incorporation of an authorization under 3-9010 or 3-9015 or an individual state stormwater discharge permit (INDS): - i.
+For incorporation of an authorization under 3-9010, 3-9015, or 3-9050 or an individual state stormwater discharge permit (INDS): - i.
 For stormwater systems that have been constructed and that are not substantially deteriorated, the stormwater system shall meet the requirements of the previously-issued permit. - ii.
-For projects that were built but for which the permitted stormwater system was not built, or was built and has substantially deteriorated, and was designed to meet the Vermont Stormwater Management Manual, the stormwater system shall meet the requirements of the previously-issued permit.
+For projects that were built but for which the permitted stormwater system was not built, or was built and has substantially deteriorated, and was designed to meet the Vermont Stormwater Management Manual, the stormwater system shall meet the requirements of the previously-issued permit. - iii.

-iii.
 For projects that were built but for which the permitted stormwater system was not built, or was built and has substantially deteriorated, and for which the permitted stormwater system was designed to standards in place prior to the adoption of the Vermont Stormwater Management Manual, the applicant shall implement a stormwater system that complies with the Vermont Stormwater Management Manual, to the extent feasible, considering site and design constraints; is consistent with any applicable plans necessary to implement the wasteload allocation of any applicable TMDL; and, at a minimum, provides the same level of treatment as the previously issued stormwater permit.